-The increase in liabilities from economic assumption differences primarily relates to the move from discounting the cash flows at a prudent valuation interest rate (VIR) under IFRS to using the risk-free interest rate term structure plus MA for eligible liabilities under Solvency II.
+This is partially offset by an increase in liabilities from economic assumption differences which primarily relates to the move from discounting the cash flows at a prudent valuation interest rate (VIR) under IFRS to using the risk-free interest rate term structure plus MA for eligible liabilities under Solvency II.
 Implicit within this step is the allowance for investment expenses, which changes from an implicit allowance within the IFRS VIR to being an explicit cash flow under Solvency II.
 The same assumption applies under IFRS and under Solvency II, the only difference is in how it is allowed for, which should have very little impact.